 - Complying with local, state and federal government laws about financial reporting or taxes

 - Performing various admin support tasks

-As such, the salary of virtual bookkeepers depends largely on the type of employment obtained, number of clients being handled, and other factors like work experience and specialty.
+As such, the salary of virtual bookkeepers depends largely on the type of employment obtained, the number of clients handled, level of educational attainment, any training and certifications gained, work experience, and specialty.

 Freelance bookkeepers who have multiple clients usually charge by the hour, and they can possibly make up to $50 an hour.

 Of course, like most online jobs, virtual bookkeepers can work on the side and earn much more.

-Do note that some bookkeeping firms would require you to sign a no-compete contract, which means you can’t put up the same business or offer your services as a freelancer to other companies or individuals as long as you’re employed with that firm.
+Do note that some bookkeeping firms would require you to sign a non-compete contract, which means you can’t put up the same business or offer your services as a freelancer to other companies or individuals as long as you’re employed with that firm.

-If you’re interested in a new field and would love to try your luck with bookkeeping, do note that aside from basic accounting and finance-related knowledge, you have to be able to work your way through programs like QuickBooks Online, Xero, and Kashoo.
+If you’re interested in a new field and would love to try your luck with bookkeeping, do note that aside from basic accounting and finance-related knowledge, you have to be able to work your way through programs like QuickBooks, Xero, Sage, and Kashoo.